brianleect/binance-pump-alerts/README.md

 ## Todo
 1. Integrate with binance API to make trades on pumps
 2. Possibly improve on efficiency for storing data points
+3. Integrate with listing-predictor to monitor movements for potential listings

 ## Completed features
 1. Telegram integration